 What are they doing?

-Part Two refers to the bacteria identified across all of the taxonomic groups as shown in the diagram.
+The next section refers to the bacteria identified across all of the taxonomic groups as shown in the diagram.
 This section explains how and why the bacteria contribute to the health and well being of your pet.
 For example, some bacteria help rebuild the gut wall, some trigger an immune response and some talk to the brain about what and how to act, eat and sleep.
 Other bacteria 'take over' and form biofilms, taking nutrients away from the host and reducing the pH of the gut preventing fermentation and causing discomfort.

 Who are they doing it with?